malklera/mutual-funds/README.md

 Name fund
 </h1>

-Compare that the "Name fund" is the same of the key from the json, i actually access each url by the id, if the website change the relation id/fund i need to know.
+Compare that the "Name fund" is the same of the one from the json, if the website change the relation url/fund I need to know.
 Only show something if they are not the same.

 Risk?
-But only the first time, this do not change
+But only the first time, this do not change, or did it change? i do not know, I will check each time, if the risk is diferent from the json, i update it, deal with the risk not existing the first time i run the program
 <p
   data-testid="fundRiskDetailName"
   class="sc-aXZVg hLnzCR sc-gRtvSG bydNqC"